 So after a really good hard cry, something shifted and I decided to confront the issue.
-At first, I had been concerned that it was indicative of a deeper issue, but after some research and overdue self-reflection, I realized it was actually a completely normal reaction to my circumstances, and it wouldn't be like this forever.
+At first, I had been concerned that it was indicative of a deeper problem, but after some research and overdue self-reflection, I realized it was actually a completely normal reaction to my circumstances, and it wouldn't be like this forever.
 Here's the thing: We often talk about crying as a sign of weakness, a sign of one's inability to deal.
 And as disorienting as a blubbering cry can be—particularly in the eerily calm, puffy-eyed aftermath—it's also a healthy step in dealing with external stressors.

 My life had been chaotic, and I wasn't fully acknowledging the chaos, so it was manifesting itself in bouts of crying and was actually giving physical expression to the unrest.
 Without the emotional release, I probably would've combusted instead of having this chance to learn how to better manage stress and listen to my body when my mind isn't totally willing to go there yet.

 Why We Cry When We're Stressed

 "When we are feeling emotionally overwhelmed, disappointed, discouraged, or sad about a loss, crying is actually a release of emotional energy.
 It helps clear the brain from being emotionally flooded," Tuttle assured me.

 What to Do in the Moment

 The other important thing to keep in mind while you're in the middle of a crying episode is that it doesn't feel good, and that physical lack of control and comfort might be making you even more upset than what triggered the tears.
 Crying from stress can quickly escalate and enhance our senses, and this perceived permanence of discomfort is alienating.
 It helps to remember you aren't going to be crying forever; when you're done crying, you might actually notice that you feel a lot better.
 At the very least, you will probably be more in touch with your headspace than you were before.

 How to Navigate the Aftermath